• Skip to content

 Confirmation of acceptance for studies

-If you require a Student visa to study with us, before you can apply for your visa you must have a Confirmation of Acceptance for Studies (CAS) number to submit as part of your application.
+If you need a Student visa to study with us, before you can apply to the Home Office for your visa you must have a Confirmation of Acceptance for Studies (CAS) number to submit as part of your visa application.

 How can I get my CAS number?

-To request a CAS number for the University of Brighton, you need to have been made an unconditional offer and firmly accepted it.
+To request a CAS number you need to have been made an unconditional offer and firmly accepted it.
+Please send us your confirmed qualification results via the Applicant Portal as soon as you have them so that you can apply for your CAS as soon as possible.

-The link to the University of Brighton CAS questionnaire will appear in Student View, under the Visa information tab.
+Once you have an unconditional offer that you have firmly accepted, the link to the University of Brighton CAS questionnaire will appear in Student View, under the Visa information tab.
 Please complete the questionnaire in full, upload copies of all required documents and click submit when you are finished.

-• You must meet the UK Home Office requirements for English language ability
+You must meet the UK Home Office requirements for English language ability.

 Unless you meet one of the approved exemptions, you must have a valid English language qualification that is equivalent to: